11 Things You Need To Know About Visiting Bozeman In The Winter

 Bridger Bowl & Big Sky

 Bridger Bowl and Big Sky Resort have both family-friendly runs as well as some of the best in-bounds extreme skiing in the nation.
 For experienced skiers at Bridger, you can rent avalanche beacons and shovels, which are required for the advanced terrain on The Ridge.
-At Big Sky, thrill seekers can test their ability from the top of Lone Peak, or just ride the tram up for the view and ride back down.
+At Big Sky, thrill seekers can test their ability from the top of Lone Peak, or ride Ramcharger 8 to Everett's 8800 for a gorgeous dining experience.

 Lots of Entertainment

 Bozeman is full of arts and entertainment.
 From food and film to music and museums, you’ll find rich culture with a laid-back attitude.
-For more information, check out these winter events.
+Keep your eye on Bozeman Events, there's always something happening around town!

 The ice skating rocks.
-There are three outdoor rinks maintained by the city, along with an indoor rink offering public skating.
+There are three outdoor rinks maintained by the city, along with two indoor rinks at Gallatin Iceoffering public skating.
 Not a skater?
 The Bozeman Ice Dogs hockey team host games throughout the winter and are great fun to watch.

 Amazing Dining Options

 Come hungry.
-There are over 165 restaurants in Bozeman.
+There are around 170 restaurants in Bozeman.
 With everything from upscale bistros to traditional pizza parlors, you won't leave hungry.
-Plus, many restaurants source their food locally and change their menus seasonaly.
+Plus, many restaurants source their food locally and change their menus seasonally.
 During the winter months, warm Montana comfort food is the highlight.

 Ever Tried Ice Climbing?

 Bozeman is known for exceptional ice climbing.
 Hyalite Canyon, just outside of town, is among the country's top ice climbing destinations with over 250 routes with varying difficulties.
-The Bozeman Ice Festival is entering it’s 20th year, with clinics, an adventure film festival and more.
-Whether you’re an experienced climber, or just starting out, there are classes and workshops available.
+The Bozeman Ice Festival is an annual highlight with clinics, an adventure film festival and more.
+Whether you’re an experienced climber, or just starting out, there are classes and workshops available for all levels and abilities, but watch the schedule, workshops fill up quick!

-With 9 breweries in the valley there are plenty of places to try a few local beers.
+With twelve breweries in the valley there are plenty of places to try a few local beers.
 Each brewery has a unique atmosphere and a variety of beers, so take a day and do a Bozeman brewery tour to find your favorite spot and your favorite beer.
-Oh, and lets not forget about the distilleries.
-If beer isn't your taste, check out a few of the distilleries in Bozeman.
+Oh, and let's not forget about the distilleries.
+If beer isn't your taste, check out one of the distilleries in Bozeman.

 It Gets Chilly